 How to Add Email Newsletter Signup Forms to WordPress

-For online business owners, newsletters are a crucial tool.
-They help you establish strong relationships with your customers and keep them informed and engaged.
+Newsletters are crucial tools for online business owners.
+They help establish strong relationships with customers and keep them informed and engaged.

 Recent statistics show that 77% of marketers have experienced an increase in email engagement over the past 12 months, which can lead to more business.